Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Extended Example of Play.md

 	Kuno waits for the beast, then leaps aside at the last moment.
 The wyvern’s teeth clamp down on the space she stood only a moment before.
 Its great head spins around, powerful jaws opening for another bite...

 A miss.
-With my +9 momentum, this is a perfect opportunity to burn momentum (page 12).
+With my +9 momentum, this is a perfect opportunity to [[Burning Momentum|burn momentum]].
 I do so, and cancel both challenge dice, elevating the outcome to a strong hit.

 I’ll also leverage my Swordmaster ability, which lets me inflict +2 harm when burning momentum on a Strike or Clash.
 That’s an impressive amount of harm on this attack.: +2 for the sword, +1 for the strong hit, and +2 for Swordmaster, giving me 5 harm total.
 This takes the wyvern to 8 filled progress.

 	Kuno springs forward, stabbing with all her might through the roof of the beast’s mouth.
 The sword bites deep into the soft flesh.
 Warm blood spills over her arms.

 This feels like the proper resolution of this battle.
-Time to End the Fight (page 82).
+Time to [[End the Fight]].
 I tally my progress (8), roll the challenge dice, and compare.

 It’s a strong hit.
 This battle is done.